Survival Walkthrough

 This city needs: food

-• If your city is larger and your culture is at least 10, click on one of your steppes (dry grassland) and select 8286237build, then agriculture, and then root farm root farm (a brown farm near the end of the list).
-If your culture is even higher and you have some grasslands or forests to spare, consider building one of the other farmlands such as a cabbage patch cabbage patch.
+- If your city is larger and your culture is at least 10, click on one of your steppes (dry grassland) and select build, then agriculture, and then root farm (a brown farm near the end of the list).
+If your culture is even higher and you have some grasslands or forests to spare, consider building one of the other farmlands such as a cabbage patch.

 This city needs: defence

-• If you have a lot of available work and rock and your culture is at least 10, build a fort fort or fortress.
-Otherwise, if your city has at least 4 rock, build a wall wall.
-Otherwise, build a palisade palisade.
+- If you have a lot of available work and rock and your culture is at least 10, build a fort or fortress.
+Otherwise, if your city has at least 4 rock, build a wall.
+Otherwise, build a palisade.

 This city needs: housing

-• Decide which land you need least.
-Click on the land, select 8286237build, then 5076597housing.
+- Decide which land you need least.
+Click on the land, select build, then housing.
 Then choose cottages, wooden houses, brick houses, or stone houses:

-• If your city is small and you have grassland or forests, you can build cottages on them.
+- If your city is small and you have grassland or forests, you can build cottages on them.
 Cottages are too small to be effective for larger cities.
-Pick the cottage largest cottage.
+Pick the largest cottage.

-• If you have a lot of extra rock and at least 20 culture, choose stone stone houses.
-If you have a lot of extra brick, choose brick brick houses.
-Otherwise, choose wooden wooden houses.
-If you have a large city, pick the highest level of housing (for example, highest level), otherwise, pick a medium level of housing (for example, medium level).
+- If you have a lot of extra rock and at least 20 culture, choose stone houses.
+If you have a lot of extra brick, choose brick houses.
+Otherwise, choose wooden houses.
+If you have a large city, pick the highest level of housing (for example, ), otherwise, pick a medium level of housing (for example, ).

 This city needs: public space

-• Decide which land you need least.
-Click on the land, select 8286237build, then 1462524public space.
-If this is your first public space, build a plaza plaza.
+- Decide which land you need least.
+Click on the land, select build, then public space.
+If this is your first public space, build a plaza.
 If not, choose something else.
 Try not to have two of the same kind of public space in the same city.

 This city needs: trade

-• If your city has some water that is well away from the shore: Click on the open water, select 8286237build, then 9802166trade.
-Choose a schooner schooner.
+- If your city has some water that is well away from the shore: Click on the open water, select build, then trade.
+Choose a schooner.
 If a schooner is not available in that menu, then find a water spot that is more open — open water on all four sides.
 You will need a source of wood to build the first stage of the schooner (the dory).

-• If there is no open water accessible to your city: Decide which land you need least, click on the land, select 8286237build, then 9802166trade.
-Choose the smaller land trader trader's house.
-You may also need to build a rock field rock field (located in the "Building Materials" section of the build menu) if you have no source of 16135338 rock — the Trader's House is built out of rock.
+- If there is no open water accessible to your city: Decide which land you need least, click on the land, select build, then trade.
+Choose the smaller trader's house.
+You may also need to build a rock field (located in the "Building Materials" section of the build menu) if you have no source of rock — the Trader's House is built out of rock.